Do you like building stuff in your yard?

 Even though this planter has a single column of 5 growing containers, there is no reason why you couldn’t take this concept and use a wider with several columns and rows of plants.
 Now that could be a really gigantic herb garden that requires no backyard.

-Another idea is to make this an indoor vertical garden.
+Another idea is to make this an indoor vertical garden similar to the indoor pocket planter idea, but handcrafted.
 The instructions below include the soda bottles without the caps, allowing for drainage.
 However, if your plants don’t require drainage and you’d like to hang your garden indoors, you could always leave the caps on…

 - A piece of plywood cut to the size you want